Jakob Ingebrigtsen: 2023: 2 mile world best, 2000 metres world record

 In March at the European Indoor Championships held in Istanbul, Turkey, Ingebrigtsen secured the 1500 / 3000 metres 'double-double', winning both events for the second time.
 He set a championship record of 3:33.95 at the shorter distance and broke the Norwegian record at the longer event with a time of 7:40.32.

 At the Meeting de Paris on 9 June, Ingebrigtsen set the two mile world best by running 7:54.10, improving Daniel Komen's previous world best of 7:58.61, set in 1997, by 4.51 seconds.
 This made Ingebrigtsen the second man in history, after Komen, to break eight minutes in the two mile and thus average two miles at a sub four minute mile pace.

 On 15 June, Ingebrigtsen improved his own European record in the 1500 metres at the Bislett Games, breaking the 3:28 barrier for the first time by running 3:27.95.
-On 16 July, at the Kamila Skolimowska Memorial, Ingebrigtsen would further improve his time to 3:27.14 to become the fourth fastest man at the distance.
+On 16 July, at the Kamila Skolimowska Memorial, Ingebrigtsen further improved his time to 3:27.14.